-Students will determine the meaning of words formed when -ed or -ing are added to a known root word.
-TEKS 3.3.C and different.
-TEKS 3.6.H
+Students will determine the meaning of words formed when -ed or -ing are added to a known root word in sentences.
+[L.3.4a, L.3.4b]

-Activity Page 3.3 Compare Two Texts Identify how two texts are alike
+Activity Page 3.3 Compare Two Texts Identify how two texts are alike and different.
+[RI.3.9]